Tips to consider when deciding your outfit at a trade show

 It’s always better to turn your inner clean freak on.
 Too clean is better than just clean.
 After all, working at a trade show booth for hours can be a grueling task for you and your trade show outfit.
 You are guaranteed to break a sweat and accumulate at least a modicum of shabbiness as the day goes on.
 So be sure to shower well and carry plenty of deodorant and wet wipes in your bag.
-Also, wear a clean, pressed shirt and pant every day at the show.
+Also, wear a clean, pressed shirt and pants every day at the show.
 Don’t consider this as an excuse to apply a bottle worth of deodorant on your trade show booth attire.
 Avoid that since you’re going to be in talking distance of potential customers.
-Finally always have breath mints at hand since you breathe will most likely get worse as the day goes on.
+Finally, always have breath mints at hand since you breathe will most likely get worse as the day goes on.

 So there you have it some tips to consider on what to wear to a trade show.